jamktiko/Puzzlepunk/documentation/Project-plan.md

 \<List all the tools which the project needs to succeed, software and hardware.
 If the client offers something, it needs to be mentioned on this chapter.>

-•	Servers?

-•	Cloud services?

-•	Workstations?
+•	Unity Game Engine

-•	Etc.
+•	Microsoft Outlook

 ### Timetable